bitsondatadev/cesium-plugins/README.md

 1. **ColorScheme.js** - A module that helps define "bins" for a color scheme and can identify which color to assign that corresponds to a certain value.
 It can also automatically generate a legend.

+##Bugs:##
+1. I am having trouble getting createMultiColorPolygon to work.
+So currently it's being done synchronously calling createGeometry.

+##Future Plans:##
+1. Add in the pack/unpack functions to my geometry class.
+(This may also be causing some issues with using a web worker)

+1. Allow extruded multi-color triangle (1 color per (lat/long))

+1. Build off item 2 and do what's being done in ground polygon branch but with multi color triangles so we can render multi-color polygons on a terrain.

+1. See about extending functionality to Entity API.

+1. I've considered adding a Graph API to specify 3D shapes in space but this my be too complex for a browser.